It’s Time We All Stop Cursing The Darkness

 - Not logging at all is not an option.
 When things break down, you need to be able to quickly understand what happened and why, with as much context as possible.

 - There is no efficient and safe way to switch from “dark mode” to “light mode” and back.
 Changing log level requires a restart, or changing code, or both.
 And going “full light” may be even riskier, as it could “break” the app rather than help us fix it.

 - Even if there was an efficient way to switch to “light mode” – it would just leave us blind and grasping the dark.
 Rather than setting everything on fire or lighting up a sun, we need something precise – switch on logs in the area that we are looking for, printing logs only for a specific service, account or deployment.

-What if instead of setting the whole building on fire, we could point a very effective search light at exactly the point of problem?
+What if instead of setting the whole building on fire, we could point a very effective searchlight at exactly the point of the problem?
 What if switching logs from WARNING to INFO to DEBUG and back was as easy as switching between Dark Mode and Light Mode on my favorite app?
 What if we could switch logging on temporarily, in a way that was focused on the service I am trying to debug?
-What if we could easily and dynamically balance the need for fresh, context based data with the need to keep performance and log storage cost at the minimum?
+What if we could easily and dynamically balance the need for fresh, context-based data with the need to keep performance and log storage cost at the minimum?

 Happily, we do have some ideas up our sleeve.
 And yes, it’ll save you all that frustration, pain, and insane logging costs.
 Stay tuned to find out next week just what this magical offering is 😉